1. Home

 2. / Mining

-reading time 3 min read Comments 5 comments
+Reading time 3 min of reading Comments 5 comments

 Image credit: Nicole Smith, made with Midjourney

-Researchers from around the world, including a scientist from University of Michigan, have identified a new mechanism that explains how gold deposits form.
+Researchers from various parts of the world, including a scientist from the University of Michigan, have identified a new mechanism that explains how gold deposits form.

-The discovery gave more details about a topic that intrigued the scientific community: how gold, common in the Earth's mantle, is transported to the Earth's surface.
+The discovery provided more details on a topic that has intrigued the scientific community: how gold, common in the Earth’s mantle, is transported to the surface of the Earth.

-Although gold is a relatively common metal in the planet's overall composition, most of it remains trapped deep in the mantle.
-Earth.
+Although gold is a relatively common metal in the overall composition of the planet, most of it remains deeply trapped in the Earth’s mantle.

-On the surface, it is found in specific concentrations in volcanic or magmatic rocks.
-The process that brings this gold to the surface, however, was little understood.
+At the surface, it is found in specific concentrations in volcanic or magmatic rocks.
+The process that brings this gold to the surface, however, was poorly understood.

-The recent study revealed that a specific form of sulfur, under precise pressure and temperature conditions, promotes the transfer of gold from the mantle to magmas that eventually reach the surface.
+The recent study revealed that a specific form of sulfur, under precise conditions of pressure and temperature, promotes the transfer of gold from the mantle to magmas that eventually reach the surface.
 These conditions occur between 50 and 80 kilometers deep, beneath active volcanoes.

 Gold-Trisulfide Complex

-Pure gold, inert in the Earth's mantle, only becomes mobile when in contact with fluids rich in sulfur.
+Pure gold, inert in the Earth’s mantle, only becomes mobile when in contact with sulfur-rich fluids.

-This complex presents high mobility in the molten regions of the mantle, known as magma.
+This complex shows high mobility in the molten regions of the mantle, known as magma.

-Scientists already knew that gold could form bonds with sulfur atoms, but this is the first study to present a robust thermodynamic model for the importance of the gold-trisulfide complex.
+Scientists already knew that gold could form bonds with sulfur atoms, but this is the first study to present a robust thermodynamic model regarding the importance of the gold-trisulfide complex.

-The breakthrough was made possible by numerical simulations and laboratory experiments.
-In the lab, the researchers rigorously controlled pressure and temperature to recreate artificial magma and validate the thermodynamic model.
+The advancement was made possible thanks to numerical simulations and laboratory experiments.
+In the lab, researchers rigorously controlled pressure and temperature to recreate artificial magma and validate the thermodynamic model.

 The developed model can now be applied to real Earth conditions, helping to explain the formation of large gold deposits.